ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 To block communications between segments, use the `New-InformationBarrierPolicy` cmdlet with the SegmentsBlocked parameter.

+#### Contoso's example: Prevent Sales and Marketing from communicating with Research

-For example, for Contoso, to prevent Sales and Marketing from communicating with Research, we would use the following cmdlet:
+To prevent Sales and Marketing from communicating with Research, Contoso uses the following cmdlet:

 `New-InformationBarrierPolicy -Name "SalesMarketingBlockedFromResearch" -AssignedSegment "Sales, Marketing" -SegmentsBlocked "Research" -State Inactive`